saxess-software/DataFactory-Knowledge-Center/1c. Working with Azure/Database Automatization/Runbooks instead of SQL Agent.md

 * a runbook is mosly a powershell script

+* we take "Powershell Workflow" - our samples work only with this

 * The Workflow must be named the same than the runbook - it is the runbook ?

 ````Powershell